Playwright proxy setup

 Browser launch proxy vs context proxy

-The context choice is where teams trip.
-They create one default page for setup, then create a proxied context for the real work.
-Cookies, service workers, and open sockets from that first page can still shape the run.
-A clean proxy test should start from a fresh context and a page created inside it.
+Teams usually trip on the mix: one default page for setup, then a proxied context for the real work.
+Cookies, service workers, and open sockets from that first page can still shape the run, so a clean proxy test starts from a fresh context and a page created inside it.

 Logging shape for Playwright proxy tests

-Do not log only success or failure.
-Log the context label, proxy label, target host, status code, final URL, retry number, and resource type count.
-A target block and a proxy auth failure look different when the log has those fields.
+Success or failure alone is not enough to debug a proxy run.
+Record the context label, proxy label, target host, status code, final URL, retry number, and a count of blocked resources, because a target block and a proxy auth failure only look different when the log carries those fields.

 {